Understanding Datadog's Unusual Options Activity | Benzinga

 Understanding Datadog's Unusual Options Activity

-On Thursday, shares of Datadog (NASDAQ:DDOG) saw unusual options activity.
-After the option alert, the stock price moved up to $131.14.
+On Tuesday, shares of Datadog (NASDAQ:DDOG) saw unusual options activity.
+After the option alert, the stock price moved down to $125.68.

 - Trade Type: CALL